 - Early results of leveraging cloud techniques (e.g., Kubernetes, cloud databases) for HPC applications

-- System- and application-level resource monitoring and optimization techniques and tools
+- System- and application-level resource monitoring and optimisation techniques and tools

-Use single-column format Text can be short paper (8 pages single column) or full paper (12 pages single column) of original works (including figures and references) with 2 possible extra pages after the review to address the reviewer’s comments.
-Use Springer’s LaTeX document class or Word template (see Springer’s Proceedings Guidelines) Papers must be suitable for double-blind review (see ISC High Performance Double-Blind Review Guidelines) Papers submitted to be included in the proceedings should not have been previously published or under review for a different venue Note that a membership on a program committee does not inherently create a conflict of interest to submit a paper.
+Use single-column format Text can be short paper (8 pages single column) or full paper (12 pages single column) of original works (including figures and references) with two possible extra pages after the review to address the reviewer’s comments.
+Use Springer’s LaTeX document class or Word template (see Springer’s Proceedings Guidelines).
+Papers must be suitable for double-blind review (see ISC High Performance Double-Blind Review Guidelines).
+Papers submitted to be included in the proceedings should not have been previously published or under review for a different venue Note that membership on a program committee does not inherently create a conflict of interest to submit a paper.